Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 d   AB   CD
 AB  0     4
 CD  0     0
+#Step 2: Join the cluster AB and CD and distance between them is 4.

 # UPGMA Method
 It assumes constant rate of evolution (molecular clock) means all species in the tree have evolved for the same duration from their common ancestor.